sw1mclub/jubilant-octo-chainsaw/README.md

 Configs:
 * ethNodeAddress: The IP address and port of the ethereum node you want to connect to
+* testNodeAddress: The IP address and port of the ethereum node you want to connect to for testing
+* walletAddress: Your ethereum wallet address
+* privateKey: Your ethereum private key

 ## Using the app
 To run via docker user the commands